-Buying a grab rail from Bunnings — what you gain and what you lose
+Buying grab rails from Bunnings: what you gain and what you lose

 Honest answer: for some people, the Bunnings-plus-handyman route is the right call.
 For others, it'll cost more in the long run.
 Below is the actual comparison.